gtk-rs/gtk4-rs/book/src/gobject_memory_management.md

 In case the closure expects a different return value `@default-return` can be specified.

 Notice that we move `number` in the second closure.
-If we had only moved _weak_ reference in both closures, nothing would have kept `number` alive and the closure would have never been called.
+If we had moved weak references in both closures, nothing would have kept `number` alive and the closure would have never been called.
 Thinking about this, `button_increase` and `button_decrease` are also dropped at the end of the scope of `build_ui`.
 Who then keeps the buttons alive?